 - purchases or imports less than €1,000

 - fuel purchases less than €250

-You must keep all of the original invoices and other documents supporting your claim as they may be needed at a later date.
+You must keep all of the original invoices and other documents supporting your claim as you may need them at a later date.

 Timescales and payment

-You submit your claim to HM Revenue and Customs (HMRC) who will acknowledge it and give you a reference number.
-It is important to keep a record of the reference number as you may need it for follow up queries.
+You submit your claim to HMRC who’ll acknowledge it and give you a reference number.
+It’s important to keep a record of the reference number as you may need it for follow up queries.

-HMRC send your claim to the tax authority of the country you’re making the VAT refund claim against.
-The tax authority responsible for making the refund is called the Member State of Refund (MSREF).
+HMRC sends your claim to the tax authority of the country you’re making the VAT refund claim against.
+The tax authority responsible for making the refund is called the member state of refund (MSREF).
 Any queries about your claim must be made with the MSREF.
-HMRC can’t act or intervene for you.
+HMRC cannot act or intervene for you.